-We are experiencing competition from incumbent telecommunications operators, direct-to-home satellite operators in addition to other providers.
-This competition, together with macroeconomic and regulatory factors, provides challenge in maintaining and/or growing our revenue, number of customers in addition to average monthly subscription revenue per fixed-line customer, as applicable average revenue per unit (ARPU).
+We are experiencing competition from incumbent telecommunications operators and direct-to-home satellite operators, in addition to other providers.
+This competition, together with macroeconomic and regulatory factors, has impacted our ability to maintain and/or grow our (i) revenue, (ii) number of customers and (iii) average monthly subscription revenue per fixed-line customer (ARPU).